Coaching

 2: Seek Constant Improvement

-Star athletes constantly seek to improve their skills, and the
+Star athletes continuously seek to improve their skills, and the

 same should be true for coaches.
 Learning how to lead athletes more effectively